spencerkingman/spenking-music/_posts/1000-03-01-dont-get-killed.markdown

 title: "Don't Get Killed"
 permalink: /dont-get-killed/
 categories:
-    - older
+    - Bad Blood, Good Blood
 published: true
 ---

 I sleep at dusk, and I wake at dawn.
 I see a fire from the roof I’m on.
 Who could we punish?
-I know they’ve done this
+I know they’ve done it
 just to set me off.

 But I jumped out of the sea.
-So get these wet clothes off of me.
+to get these wet clothes off of me.
 Into a furnace; it doesn’t burn us.
 Let’s go find that dog,
 and bark the roll call out